OE-FET/keithley2600/README.md

 The methods `voltageSweepSingleSMU` and `voltageSweepDualSMU` return lists with the measured voltages and currents.
-The higher level commands `transferMeasurement` and `outputMeasurement` return `ResultTable` objects which are somewat similar to pandas dataframes but inlcude support for column units. `ResultTable` stores the measurement data internally as a numpy array and provides information about column titles and units.
+The higher level commands `transferMeasurement` and `outputMeasurement` return `ResultTable` objects which are somewhat similar to pandas dataframes but include support for column units. `ResultTable` stores the measurement data internally as a numpy array and provides information about column titles and units.
 It also provides a dictionary-like interface to access columns by name, methods to load and save the data to text files, and live plotting of the data (requires matplotlib).